Military Medical Negligence Claims

 If the standard of medical care you received in the military fell below this standard then get in touch with us to talk about bringing a claim.
 We usually work on a no-win, no-fee basis and can also help with a claim with the Armed Forces Compensation Scheme.

 Medical negligence cases

 Our military claims solicitors are highly experienced in dealing with compensation claims in the military.
-In fact, our head of department Philippa Tuckman is described in Legal 500, 2015, a guide to the best law firms, as “a true specialist in military clinical negligence claims”.

 The kinds of military medical issues that our team deals with include: